Vision Marine Technologies Inc. to raise approximately $1.6 million

-/EIN News/ -- MONTREAL, April 19, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. (NASDAQ: VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, today announced that it has entered into a definitive agreement with investors for the issuance and sale of 381,293 of its common shares for a price of $4.21 per share, for gross proceeds of approximately $1.6 million, in a registered direct offering.
+MONTREAL, April 19, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. VMAR ("Vision Marine" or the "Company"), a global leader and innovator within the performance electric recreational boating industry, today announced that it has entered into a definitive agreement with investors for the issuance and sale of 381,293 of its common shares for a price of $4.21 per share, for gross proceeds of approximately $1.6 million, in a registered direct offering.

 Additionally, Vision Marine will issue to the investors in a concurrent private placement, warrants to purchase up to 381,293 common shares, which represents 100% of the number of common shares issued in the registered direct offering.
 The warrants will have an exercise price of $4.21 per share, will be exercisable six (6) months following the issuance date and will expire three (3) years following the issuance date.